Sorrento – What to do

 Piazza Tasso

-After a very short walk from Sorrento station, we approached Piazzo Tasso, a pretty square in the heart of the city.
-It’s a lively place day and night with lots of people passing through as it is the main thoroughfare to get to places within Sorrento.
+After a very short walk from Sorrento station, we arrived at Piazza Tasso, a picturesque square in the heart of the city.
+It’s a lively place day and night with lots of people passing through, as it is the main thoroughfare to get to places within Sorrento.
 There is so much to see and do here.
-There are many good bars, restaurants, clubs, churches and shops in the square and the many narrow streets and alleyways off the square to explore.
+There are many good bars, restaurants, clubs, churches, and shops in the square, as well as the numerous narrow streets and alleyways off the square to explore.
 The view down a cleft in the rock to the Marina Piccola is stunning.

 "Piazza Tasso overlooks a winding road down to Marina Piccola" Sorrento, Italy